 Also referred to as bankruptcy exemptions, the Canadian government exempts certain assets to facilitate a fresh financial start for individuals.
 Some of the most crucial exemptions include limited amounts of:

 Typically, bankruptcy discharges unsecured debts.
-However, there some exceptions under the law where the following debts remain:
+However, there are some exceptions under the law where the following debts remain:

 The discharged debts include: